RedRidingHood-alias-TheBaneOfNetworks/Admin2NTauthority/README.md

 # Admin2NTauthority
-PRIVESC to become nt authority\system
+If you run this batch script as an Administrator and you click on the button of Ergonomy Options, you will become nt authority\system